mimblewimble/grin-rfcs/text/0000-atomic-swaps.md

 The techniques can be adapted to work for the Grin cryptocurrency following guides developed by Jasper van der Maarel [\[1\]](#references).
 A previous version of the protocol was implemented using Hash-based Time Locked Contracts in the [grinswap](https://github.com/GrinSwap/proof-of-concept) wallet project.

+To perform an atomic swap, each party commits to locking funds on their respective chains.
+The lock is setup to be opened in a way that immediately reveals the key to the other party for their lock.

+A trade either happens, or fails completely.

+Achieving atomicity is done through a series of cryptographically constructed contracts.
+The contracts use time-locks to allow for recovering from a failure condition (e.g. other party ceases communication).

+Multi-party outputs are generated to ensure that spending them requires the approval of both parties.
+The original multi-party output is considered the funding transaction, gets partially signed during the protocol, and fully signed after successful protocol setup.
+Each swap party constructs their own funding transaction.

+Dependent transactions, `Grin Refund` and `Grin Success`, commit to using the multi-party output as inputs, spending from the `Grin Fund` funding transaction.

+Once all the dependent transactions are properly constructed and signed, each party signs and publishes their funding transaction.

 # Motivation
 [motivation]: #motivation